codingnninja/laravel-render-template/README.md

 php artisan migrate --force
 ```

-We add the above commands because they're the default to install Laravel and most of its dependencies.
-If you run a certain command after installing a package before it works on you machine, you also need to run the same here.
+We add the above commands because they're the default to install Laravel, dependencies, and run its operations.
+If you run a certain command after installing a package before it works on your machine, you also need to run the same here.

-For example, Laravel-cloudinary package requires it users to publish it to work their machine.
-So, if you use Laravel-cloudinary, you also need to the command for the serve too.
-Then, you can add the command below to the above commands:
+For example, Laravel-cloudinary package requires it users to publish it to work on their machine.
+So, if you use Laravel-cloudinary, you also need the command for the serve too.
+Then, you need to add the command below to the above commands:

 ```sh
 echo "Publishing cloudinary provider..." php artisan vendor:publish --provider="CloudinaryLabs\CloudinaryLaravel\CloudinaryServiceProvider" --tag="cloudinary-laravel-config"
 ```

-3. `conf/nginx-site.conf` contains your nginx (server) configuration.
+3. `conf/nginx-site.conf` contains nginx (server) configuration.
-4. `.dockerignore contains` the files we don't want to ship with Docker.
+4. `.dockerignore` contains contains the files you don't want to ship with Docker.
 ## Troubleshooting

 > 1. Always check the logs on the server.